NVIDIA DOCA Developer Guide

 $ sudo systemctl restart systemd-binfmt

-To load and execute the development container, refer to the "Setup" section discussing the same docker-based deployment on the DPU side.
+To load and execute the development container, refer to the "Setup" section discussing the same docker-based deployment on the BlueField side.

 The